scit106/tranquility/README.md

 [hubot]: http://hubot.github.com
 [generator-hubot]: https://github.com/github/generator-hubot

+### Custom Configs
+- Any push to master will deploy to the heroku instance

 ### Running tranquility Locally

 You can test your hubot by running the following, however some plugins will not